 - thank (v.)

-Related phonetically to think as song is to sing; for sense evolution, compare Old High German minna "loving memory," originally "memory."
-Related to Old English noun þanc, þonc, originally "thought," but by c.
-1000 "good thoughts, gratitude."
+It is related phonetically to think as song is to sing; for sense evolution, compare Old High German minna "loving memory," originally "memory."
+Also compare related Old English noun þanc, þonc, originally "thought," but also "good thoughts, gratitude."
 In ironical use, "to blame," from 1550s.
 To thank (someone) for nothing is recorded from 1703.
 Related: Thanked; thanking.